Adrenal Disease Support Group for Texas - TAG

 Here is another good source of information.

-Search the prior questions to our Medical Director here:
+Search the prior questions to

-NADF Website Search
+NADF Website List of Q&A's

 Meeting Information

-1:00 PM to 3:00 PM
+7:00 PM to 9:00 PM

-The Houston, TX NADF support group provides general support for attendees and gives
+The Houston, TX NADF support group provides general support for attendees and

 informative presentations.
-Some of the presentations that have been given include:
+Some of the presentations that

 Most meetings are simply discussing attendees experiences with AI.